 What are NoSQL databases and why are they faster?
 Learn the many benefits of these databases and the 9 fastest NoSQL databases available now.

 The best way to cope with large data volumes is to use a distributed database capable of operating different nodes to partition data accordingly.
 That way, if one node goes down or is overloaded, the system can continue to run using other nodes with no problems.
+Fast NoSQL databases are also needed in order to keep up with the speed of the data streaming from multiple sources and also for real time processing of the data

-Answering these challenges means using a fast NoSQL database that can handle partition tolerance seamlessly to create a great experience for customers, while housing the information data scientists want.
+Answering these challenges means using a fast NoSQL database that can handle partition tolerance seamlessly to create a great experience for customers while housing the information data scientists want.

 A NoSQL database does not mean that there is no relationship between data at all.
 NoSQL actually stands for “Not Only SQL.”
 This means that information stored in this type of database is not divided into various tables.
 That way, you can see all related data without specific restrictions.